patrickward/tabcap/README.md

-- The "Open in New Window" button only appears if you're not already at your window limit# TabCap
+# TabCap

 A simple browser extension to limit the number of tabs and windows in your browser.

 I have a tendency to open too many tabs and windows, which can lead to a cluttered workspace and decreased productivity.
-This extension helps manage that by allowing you to set limits on the number of tabs per window and the number of windows you can have open at any time.
+This extension helps me manage that by allowing me to set limits on the number of tabs per window and the number of windows you can have open at any time.

-> There are many similar extensions available, some with better features, but I just wanted something simple and that I
+> There are many similar extensions available, some with better features, but I just need something simple I
-> could trust.
+> can trust.
 It works for me, it may work for you too, but use it at your own risk.

 ## Features